montest/montest.github.io/_pages/about.md

  My main research subject is **Optimal Quantization**, also known as K-means.
 I also have a keen interest for Multilevel Monte-Carlo methods and Stochastic Algorithms.

+You can find the last version of my PhD thesis [here](https://montest.github.io/files/thesis.pdf).

 ![Alt Text](https://montest.github.io/files/lloyd.gif)

 <!-- A data-driven personal website